rhooper-github/springworks/README.md

 Here is my answer to your waypoints challenge.
 Its in c++ and you would need to compile it to test it.
 I changed it from visual studio to use CMake.
 You will need to do a `brew install cmake` first.
-Dependencies are rapidJSON (linked git submodule, just add --recursive to git clone), boost (if you dont have in standard place, best do a `brew install boost` or a `sudo port install boost`)
+Dependencies are rapidJSON (linked git submodule, just add --recursive to git clone), boost (if you dont have in standard place, best do a `brew install boost` or a `sudo port install boost`).
+If you have an older boost version installed (< 1.59.0), you can change the CMakeLists.txt file to this version if you want, it will prbably still work.
+I tested compiling on mac with mavericks and ubuntu 14.
 Let me know if you have trouble setting it up.
 I can also just send you precompiled if you like.

 Code-Descriptive Notes: